Glen Riddle WTP & WWTP

 GMB also designed the 0.20 mgd wastewater reclamation plant, which employs a membrane bioreactor (MBR) technology, also known as the ZenoGem process.
 The MBR process consists of a suspended growth oxic-anoxic biological reactor integrated with a hollow fiber ultrafiltration membrane system.
 The membranes are immersed in the biological reactor and permeate pumps are used to draw a vacuum on the membranes, thereby extracting clear water through the membrane.
 The ultrafiltration membranes serve to replace the solids separation function of secondary clarifiers and sand filters.
 Sugar is added as a carbon source to achieve complete denitrification in the reactor, prior to filtration.
 The filtered effluent is chlorinated and pumped to a 30 mg holding pond prior to reuse as irrigation water.
 The small footprint of the process allowed for the entire wastewater facility, including the laboratory, to be constructed in a single barn-type building.

-SCADA controls were incorporated into the project allowing Worcester County to remotely monitor the facility operations from their office in Ocean Pines.
-The completed project was transferred to the County for operation and ownership.
+SCADA controls were incorporated into the project allowing Worcester County to remotely monitor the plant’s operations from its offices located in Ocean Pines.